stefanbohacek/BetterContactForm/README.md

 1. allow your visitors to include **any form of contact** (eg: phone number or Twitter handle instead of an email)
 2. include **an option to use user's email client**
 3. allow the user to easily **copy the email address** and use it any way they please<sup>2</sup>
-4. if your visitor uses an email in the form, **send him or her a confirmation email**
+4. if your visitor uses an email in the form, **send them a confirmation email**
 5. omit the **form reset button** (https://www.w3.org/Bugs/Public/show_bug.cgi?id=9406)

 A big thanks to [Ayelet](https://github.com/ayeletdn) who helped me fix an annoying bug!